A Practical Guide to Addressing Information Privacy and Security Issues in International Business

 Françoise is often asked to comment on privacy, security or cloud computing issues in national and international press, including the New York Times (USA), le Matin Dimanche (Switzerland), RTTV (Russia), ComputerWorld (USA), MarketPlace (USA), PC World (USA), SafeGov.org (USA), or TechTarget (USA).

-Françoise is the author and editor of Global Privacy and Security Law published by Aspen / Wolters Kluwer, a two-volume, 3,000 page, law treatise, which provides a detailed analysis of the major drivers that dictate or influence data protection laws worldwide, and contains a thorough analysis of the privacy and data protection laws of 65 countries on all continents.
+Françoise is the author and editor of Global Privacy and Security Law published by Aspen / Wolters Kluwer, a two-volume, 3,000 page, law treatise, which provides a detailed analysis of the major drivers that dictate or influence data protection laws worldwide, and contains a thorough analysis of the privacy and data protection laws of 66 countries on all continents.
+The treatise, initially published in 2009, is updated three times a year.

 In addition, Ms. Gilbert has published hundreds of articles in peer-reviewed publications, professional journals and magazines on privacy, security, cloud computing, computer crime, outsourcing, workplace privacy, information law, data governance, Internet law, ecommerce, children protection, and comparative law.
 She is a contributing expert to TechTarget’s SearchCloudSecurity.com, focusing on information privacy and security, cloud computing and data governance.